Lightcurves of the Karin family asteroids: Analysis and results

 where $H_{l}(\alpha,t)$ and $\sigma_{l}$ are the observed magnitude and its error, respectively, $N$ is the number of data points, and $H_{f}(\alpha,t)$ is the synthesized magnitude obtained by the three procedures mentioned above.

 \end{itemize}

-This periodicity analysis process was repeated several times by changing the data set until the result converged to the best-fit synthesized lightcurve.
+This periodicity analysis process was repeated several times by changing the data set until the result converged to the best-fit composite lightcurve.
 We drew lightcurves based on the estimated period for each asteroid.

 }